Suhail-D-Tamboli/Smart-Notice-Board/README.md

    - Make sure all required environment variables are set in Vercel dashboard
    - Check the deployment logs for specific error messages
    - Ensure your MongoDB Atlas cluster allows connections from Vercel IPs
+   - If you see permission errors, try redeploying as the build cache may need to be refreshed
+   - Make sure your Vercel project is set to use the correct Node.js version (14 or higher)